FinCEN SARs

 StepActionStatus

-1Agent creates a SAR- PREFILING_VALIDATION_PENDING
+1Agent creates a SAR- In progress

-4Agent files SAR to FinCEN- SENDING_TO_FINCEN
+4Agent files SAR to FinCEN- Submitting

-5FinCEN sends Report status and bsa_tracking_id- FINCEN_ACCEPTED1
+5FinCEN sends Report status and bsa_tracking_id- Submission accepted

-7Agent optionally files a CAR- SENT_TO_FINCEN
+7Agent optionally files a CAR- Submission successful

 1. If your SAR is accepted but you later find a mistake, you can amend or correct it.